 Configure the Firewall to Access an External Dynamic List

-that the firewall uses to retrieve external dynamic lists.Selectand modify theDeviceSetupServicesService Route ConfigurationCustomizeExternal Dynamic Listsservice route.The firewall does not use the External Dynamic Lists service route to retrieve Built-in External Dynamic Lists; content updates modify or update the contents of those lists (active Threat Prevention license required).
+- (Optional) Customize the service route that the firewall uses to retrieve external dynamic lists.Selectand modify theDeviceSetupServicesService Route ConfigurationCustomizeExternal Dynamic Listsservice route.The firewall does not use the External Dynamic Lists service route to retrieve Built-in External Dynamic Lists; content updates modify or update the contents of those lists (active Threat Prevention license required).

 - Find an external dynamic list to use with the firewall.

 - Create an external dynamic list and host it on a web server.
 Enter IP addresses, domains, or URLs in a blank text file.
 Each list entry must be on a separate line.
 For example:financialtimes.co.inwww.wallaby.au/joeywww.exyang.com/auto-tutorials/How-to-enter-Data-for-Success.aspxSee the Formatting Guidelines for an External Dynamic List to ensure that the firewall does not skip list entries.
 To prevent commit errors and invalid entries, do not prefix http:// or https:// to any of the entries.

 - ClickAddand enter a descriptiveNamefor the list.